Cycle Network Local Government Grants Program

 The program supports local governments to deliver best practice, high quality and safe bike riding infrastructure.

-Local governments with a published Principal Cycle Network Plan can apply for funding towards projects that provide high quality bicycle infrastructure on the principal cycle network's highest priority routes.
+Local governments with a published Principal Cycle Network Plan can apply for funding towards projects that provide high quality bicycle infrastructure on the principal cycle network's priority routes.

 Projects are jointly funded between the Department of Transport and Main Roads and individual councils.
 Councils can only match our funding with other Queensland Government program funding if the project is delivered within an Aboriginal and Torres Strait Island community.